-The Company continues to monitor developments regarding the impact of Brexit on its business.
-With no active contracts of insurance, the most likely area of concern is potential future claims for legacy contracts of insurance within the EU.
-The Company believes the likelihood of future claims to be low, given the nature of these contracts of insurance.
-However, should a claim occur post-Brexit, the Company will engage with legal counsel and regulatory authorities as required to ensure that claims are serviced in a manner consistent with all relevant legal and regulatory environments.
+The Company continues to monitor developments regarding its legacy insurance contracts.
+With no active contracts of insurance, the most likely area of concern is potential future claims for the legacy contracts of insurance.
+The Company believes the likelihood of future claims to be low, given the nature of the contracts.
+However, should a claim occur, the Company will engage with the required internal and external advisors to ensure that claims are serviced in a manner consistent with all relevant legal and regulatory environments.